What is this all about?

 Can you supply the PCBs?

-- No. Good quality PCBs are available relatively cheaply from OSH Park or SeeedStudio.
-All the current versions are uploaded to OSH Park and shared there, follow the links on this site or in the documentation.
+- No. Good quality PCBs are available relatively cheaply from JLCPCB, SeeedStudio or OSH Park.
+Follow the links on this site or in the documentation.
 Alternatively you can get your own PCBs manufactured from the Eagle or Gerber files on GitHub.
 (Note: Surplus development PCBs may sometimes be available, please ask.)

 Does it work?
 How many of these have been built?